Fight Back to School

-Fight Back To School (逃學威龍 (逃学威龙)) is a 1991 Hong Kong action comedy film directed by Gordon Chan and co-written with Barry Wong, who also acts in a supporting role.
+Fight Back to School (逃學威龍 (逃学威龙)) is a 1991 Hong Kong action comedy film directed by Gordon Chan and co-written with Barry Wong, who also acts in a supporting role.
 The film stars Stephen Chow, Sharla Cheung, Ng Man-tat, and Roy Cheung.
 The film was released theatrically in Hong Kong on 18 July 1991.

-It was one of the highest-grossing films of all-time in Hong Kong.
+It was one of the highest-grossing domestic films of all-time in Hong Kong.
 It was followed by sequels Fight Back to School II (1992) and Fight Back to School III (1993).

 Plot

 Chow Sing-sing (Stephen Chow) is about to be disqualified from the Royal Hong Kong Police's elite Special Duties Unit (SDU) because of his complete disregard for his teammates during a training drill.
 However, a senior officer, Wong Sir (Barry Wong), who has taken to Sing's youthful demeanor, instead deploys him as an undercover student in the elite Edinburgh College to recover his stolen revolver.
 The undercover operation is made complicated when Sing is partnered with Tat (Ng Man-tat)—an ageing, incompetent police detective.
 Sing, who turned to the Police Academy because of his dislike for schooling, struggles to fit in academically.
 On just his third day at the school, Sing is on the verge of being expelled due to being caught cheating on a Chinese history test.
 Tat, who is listed on files as Sing's legal guardian, beats him ruthlessly after much prodding from the school's administrative staff.
 Miss Ho (Sharla Cheung), the school's guidance counselor, volunteers to personally tutor him.

 The school bully, Johnny (Leung Sap-yat), challenges Sing to a fight on the school rooftop.
 Turtle Wong (Gabriel Wong), Sing's classmate who had also cheated on the Chinese history test but had been protected by Sing taking the blame, is the only one to take his side.
 Sing wins easily, earning the respect of his peers.
 With Miss Ho's help, Sing becomes a model student, in part due to his growing infatuation for her.
 This relationship puts her at further odds with her boyfriend, Detective Wong (Wong Chi-yeung), another fellow officer who is also investigating the arms traffickers suspected of stealing Wong's pistol.
 Already distasteful of police officers, Miss Ho is dismayed when she discovers both Sing and Tat's real identities and distances herself from the two.
 Later, she finds her boyfriend ruthlessly beating Sing, causing their relationship to end permanently.